Early Fault-Tolerant Quantum Algorithms in Practice: Application to Ground-State Energy Estimation: Review of the LT algorithm

+In the context of our approach, this $M$ will correspond to the algorithm's total sample complexity (i.e., the number of shots).
 Following the same steps as in~\cite{Lin2022}, one can easily show that the variance of $G$ is bounded by $2\mathcal{F}^2/M$.
 Once an estimate $\tilde{E}$ is found, we can refine it by computing the derivative of the ACDF and take the maximum on an interval $[\tilde{E}-\delta,\tilde{E}+\delta]$ of the CDF's derivative \cite{blunt2023statistical}

 We note that this is similar in spirit to identifying the maxima of a Gaussian kernel placed around the energy guess $\tilde{E}$~\cite{wang_quantum_2022}.
 An overview of the whole algorithm is shown in Fig.~\ref{fig:algo}, with input parameters, reconstruction of ACDF and the detection of inflection point, which we cover in greater detail in the next section.